 Due to the fact, that Matsumoto lies at the foot of the Japanese Alps, the soil in this area is prone to erosion.
 The castle was therefore renovated several times, and the main renovation works focused on strengthening its structure and stopping the tilt of the building.

-The castle has five floors, but in fact there are six floors, because in the third – secret one, samurais were gathering together in a case of the siege.
-In order to get to the castle, you first have to pass through the lower fortress, called Inui Kotenshu, with a hidden floor that served as the armoury.
+The castle has five floors, but in fact, there are six floors because, in the third – secret one, samurais were gathering together in a case of the siege.
+To get to the castle, you first have to pass through the lower fortress, called Inui Kotenshu, with a hidden floor that served as the armoury.
 This place was also connected to the main hall by the roofed, upper corridors.

-Matsumoto city, what to see besides of the castle?
+Matsumoto city, what to see besides the castle?

 In the city, you should also visit places related to the history of Matsumoto or the whole region.
-Besides of the castle is worth seeing:
+Apart from the castle, it is also worth seeing: